Sketching With Design Cards: A Medic Mobile Participatory Design Method

 • Cross-cutting: Monitor & Evaluate.
 The opportunity to design with the user extends through to monitoring and evaluation (M&E).
 Meeting with stakeholders to gather qualitative data on the pilot phase and identify opportunities for improvement is an important part of M&E. Participatory workshops and design-card exercises can help users to articulate impact stories resulting from the new system, provide substantive feedback on the model and communicate the challenges they experienced.
 These lessons learned can help to interpret quantitative monitoring data and inform future initiatives or iterations of the digital tool.

-“Our job as designers and facilitators is to continually call attention to the needs of end users. their feelings may be disregarded for a variety of reasons, but without their support the system has little chance of sustainability and success.” – Dianna Kane, Senior Designer with Medic Mobile and creator of the design cards
+“Our job as designers and facilitators is to continually call attention to the needs of end users.” – Dianna Kane, Senior Designer with Medic Mobile and creator of the design cards

 A Design Journey for Maternal and Child Health Case Study, Principles for Digital Development. http://digitalprinciples.org/resource/a-design-journey-for-maternal-and-child-health-case-study/